Monero logo

 Prime Order Point: a point in the prime subgroup.

-POW Hash: the hash calculated by using the active proof of work function.
+PoW Hash: the hash calculated from the block hashing blob by using the active proof of work function.

 Transaction Blob: the raw bytes of a serialized transaction.